 - Cockroaches do not have queens or well-defined nests.
 They are group insects that are attracted to resources such as food and water.

 Due to the mating cycle and elements that attract roaches to your house, if you are seeing cockroach eggs (either hatched or unhatched), there is a good chance you are already too late to prevent an infestation.
 At that point, you should contact professional pest control services immediately before your roach problem gets out of hand.

 How to Prevent a Cockroach Infestation at Home

 1. Keep your home clean and tidy: Cleaning your surfaces, avoiding having open food containers, and wiping down any spills are measures of keeping clean.
-Removing old boxes, newspapers, woodpiles, and limiting areas where cockroaches can nest is a way to be tidy.
+Removing old boxes, newspapers, and woodpiles and limiting areas where cockroaches can nest is a way to be tidy.

-2. Empty all trash cans regularly: Trash cans, recycle bins, and other discard bins can be invitations for cockroaches into your home if they are not taken out and cleaned regularly.
+2. Empty all trash cans regularly: Trash cans, recycle bins, and other discarded bins can be invitations for cockroaches into your home if they are not taken out and cleaned regularly.

 3. Seal Entry Points: Cracks around doors, windows, and in your foundation can be easy entryways for roaches.
 Similarly, utility pipes and crawl spaces are areas that you should clear out regularly.

 4. Store all food in sealed containers: This goes for your food as well as pet food.
 Any source of nutrients is a green light for roaches to come inside your house.